Putting AI systems to the test with ‘Creation Attacks’

 Jan-Philipp Schulze

 Jan-Philipp Schulze joined Fraunhofer AISEC as a research fellow in January 2019 after having studied electrical engineering and information technology at ETH Zurich.
 He is also completing his PhD in computer science at TU Munich.
-His research work in the Cognitive Security Technologies research department focuses on anomaly detection and adversarial machine learning.
+His research work in the Cognitive Security Technologies research department focused on anomaly detection and adversarial machine learning.

 Most Popular